 Firstrade is still the outright winner in the commissions’ war with a $0 flat fee per trade and $0 per options trade and $0 per contract.

-But what also adds to the appeal with Firstrade is the 2,200+ commission-free Exchange Traded Funds on offer.
-This is a vast selection, more than the total for all the other brokers reviewed in our Top 10 Brokers Review.
+But what also adds to the appeal with Firstrade is the 2,200+ commission-free ETFs on offer, a lot more than any other broker reviewed in our Top 10 Brokers Review.

 You can purchase Mutual Funds for $0, and Bond purchases are on a Net Yield Basis.

 The only thing you cannot trade with Firstrade is Forex.

 Commissions: Firstrade vs. TDA vs. E-Trade vs. Schwab vs. Fidelity

 |Online Option Orders||$0||$0 + $0.65/Contract||$0 + $0.65/Contract||$0 + $0.65/Contract||$0 + $0.65/Contract|